 One that I remember reading again and again as a child is Yertle the Turtle.
 There was just something about it that made me return to it time and time again.

-I was so glad to discover that my kids love this story too.
-They wanted an activity to go with the book, and pretty soon, this Yertle the Turtle activity was born.
+I was happy to discover that my kids love this story, too.
+They wanted an activity to go with the book, and pretty soon, this Yertle the Turtle game was born.

 - Construction paper (We chose green and brown, but your child may choose another color.)

 Before you can play the game, you will need some turtles.

 This is the perfect opportunity for the kids to do a quick craft for Yertle the Turtle.

 Yertle the Turtle Craft